Support available to care leavers within the university.

-Financial assistance – the UHI Discretionary and Childcare Fund is there to assist students experiencing financial hardship whether it is struggling to pay rent and bills or help with buying books for study.
+The UHI Discretionary and Childcare Fund is there to assist students experiencing financial hardship whether it is struggling to pay rent and bills or help with buying books for study.
 There is also a Childcare fund should you require help with funding this, throughout the duration of your studies.
-Information on additional bursary schemes and scholarships can also be found here.
+See information on additional bursary schemes and scholarships.

-Emotional support and wellbeing support – Students can often experience stress or find things are getting on top of them.
+Students can often experience stress or find things are getting on top of them.
 If this is the case, whichever UHI location you are based at will have access to a counselling service or someone to talk to.
-You can also access the university Online Counselling service here.

-Access to study skills assistance – Many students struggle with the academic demands which entering higher education can bring; in particular the increase in essay writing skills whereby you have to analyse text, discuss, and evaluate can be challenging for new students to grasp.
+Many students struggle with the academic demands which entering higher education can bring; in particular the increase in essay writing skills whereby you have to analyse text, discuss, and evaluate can be challenging for new students to grasp.
 Your programme team along with your Personal Academic Tutor (PAT) will be able to provide guidance on any issues you may be having.
-Alternatively, we have online resources that you can work your way through in your own time.
+Alternatively, we have Essential Student Skills resources that you can work your way through in your own time.